jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 financially motivated attacks.
-In both years, the median transaction amount of a BEC was around $50,000, also according to the FBI IC3 dataset.2024 DBIR Summary of findings92 Results and analysisResults and analysis:
+In both years, the median transaction amount of a BEC was around $50,000, also according to the FBI IC3 dataset.
+The overall reporting rate of Phishing has been growing over the past few years.
+In security awareness exercise data contributed by our partners during
+2023, 20% of users reported phishing
+in simulation engagements, and 11% of the users who clicked the email also reported.
+This is welcome news because on the flip side, the median time to click on a malicious link after the email is opened is 21 seconds and then only another 28 seconds for the person caught in the phishing scheme to enter their data.
+This leads to an alarming
+finding: The median time for users to fall for phishing emails is less than
+60 seconds.
+Figure 4\.
+Phishing email report rate by click status Figure 5\.
+Select action varieties in Financial motive over time 2
+Results
+and analysis
+11
+2024 DBIR Results and analysis
+Results
+and analysis:
+Introduction
-IntroductionHello, friends, and welcome to the Results and analysis section.
+Hello, friends, and welcome to the Results and analysis section.
 This is where we cover the highlights we found in the data this year.
-This dataset is collected from a variety of sources, including our own VTRAC investigators, reports provided by our data contributors and publicly disclosed security incidents.1Because data contributors come and go, one of our priorities is to make sure we can get broad representation on different types of security incidents and the countries where they occur.
-This ebb and flow of contributors obviously influences our dataset, and we will do our best to provide context on those potential biases where applicable.This year we onboarded a good number of new contributors and reached an exciting milestone of more than 10,000 breaches analyzed in a single edition.2 It is an enormous amount of work to organize and analyze, but it is also incredibly gratifying to be able to present these results to you.In an attempt to be more actionable, we would like to use this section to discuss some high\-level findings that transcend the fixed structure of the Vocabulary for Event Recording and Incident Sharing (VERIS) 4As (Actor, Action, Asset and Attribute) and expand on some of the key findings we have been highlighting over the past few years.Figure 6\.
-Select ways\-in enumerations in non\-Error, non\-Misuse breaches over timeWays into your sensitive datas heartOne of the actionable perspectives we have created has been the ways\- in analysis, in which we try to make sense of the initial steps into breaches
+This dataset is collected from a variety of sources, including our own VTRAC investigators, reports provided by our data contributors and publicly disclosed security incidents.1 Because data contributors come and go, one of our priorities is to make sure we can get broad representation on different types of security incidents and the countries where they occur.
+This ebb and flow of contributors obviously influences our dataset, and we will do our best to provide context on those potential biases where applicable.
+This year we onboarded a good number of new contributors and reached an exciting milestone of more than 10,000 breaches analyzed in a single edition.2 It is an enormous amount of work to organize and analyze, but it is also incredibly gratifying to be able to present these results to you.
+In an attempt to be more actionable, we would like to use this section to discuss some high\-level findings that transcend the fixed structure of the Vocabulary for Event Recording and Incident Sharing (VERIS) 4As (Actor, Action, Asset and Attribute) and expand on some of the key findings we have been highlighting over the past few years.
+1
+Have you checked out the VERIS Community Database (VCDB) yet?
+You should, its awesome!
+(https:verisframework.orgvcdb.html)
+2
+We also passed our cumulative 1 million incident milestone as we forecast in the 2023 DBIR, but we are only mentioning this here in the footnote to not aggravate the report; it was very disappointed that 1 million is not enough to retire on in this economy.
+3
+Were not throwing shadedifferent types of contributing organizations focus on what is most relevant for them, as well they should.
+Ways into
+your sensitive
+datas heart
+One of the actionable perspectives we have created has been the ways\- in analysis, in which we try to make sense of the initial steps into breaches